Job interview

 Potential job interview opportunities also include networking events and career fairs.
 The job interview is considered one of the most useful tools for evaluating potential employees.
 It also demands significant resources from the employer, yet has been demonstrated to be notoriously unreliable in identifying the optimal person for the job.
-An interview also allows the candidate to assess the corporate culture and demands of the job.
+An interview also allows the candidate to assess the corporate culture and the job requirements.

 Multiple rounds of job interviews and/or other candidate selection methods may be used where there are many candidates or the job is particularly challenging or desirable.
 Earlier rounds sometimes called 'screening interviews' may involve less staff from the employers and will typically be much shorter and less in-depth.
 An increasingly common initial interview approach is the telephone interview.
 This is especially common when the candidates do not live near the employer and has the advantage of keeping costs low for both sides.
 Since 2003, interviews have been held through video conferencing software, such as Skype.
 Once all candidates have been interviewed, the employer typically selects the most desirable candidate(s) and begins the negotiation of a job offer.